dragonslayer14/CS7641/P3-UL/obv.md

 - should perform poorly on dataset 1, since it only have 3 classes
     - should be better on 2 since there are technically 7-ish
+- not using the same variance cutoff graph as pca since the number of classes < features, so there is already reduction

 ## scores